zlatterson/SimulatedTrading/README.md

 ## Brief
-Create a restful API from scratch using Java Spring and implement in a front end web application using React which will allow the users to view the formatted data and get access to the open API for their own usage.
+Create a restful API from scratch using Python and implement in a front end web application using React which will allow the users to view the formatted data and get access to the open API for their own usage.
-The theme of the API/Application will be recipes for drinks.

 ### MVP
 For the MVP the user should be able to:
 - Have a starting amount of cash